tiepdotme/samwize.com/_posts/2017-09-26-guide-to-using-codable-struct-for-json-the-new-thing-in-swift-4.markdown

     Type 'Sword' does not conform to protocol 'Encodable' Type 'Sword' does not conform to protocol 'Decodable'

-The problem is because a `Dictionary` is not a Codable, even thought the values in it is Codable.
+The problem is because a `Dictionary` is not a Codable, even thought the values in it is.

-It such case, you will need dynamic coding keys.
+It such case, you will need dynamic coding keys, an advanced topic.

 ## Dynamic Coding Keys

-This is an advanced topic.

-[Apple codable playground](https://developer.apple.com/documentation/foundation/archives_and_serialization/using_json_with_custom_types) provided the sample code on how you can have a dynamic key eg. the keys are not defined exhausively in the `CodingKeys` enum.
+[Apple codable playground](https://developer.apple.com/documentation/foundation/archives_and_serialization/using_json_with_custom_types) provides a sample code on how you can have a dynamic key eg. the keys are not defined exhausively in the `CodingKeys` enum.

 In our scenario, that's what we want for the Dictionary, where the keys in it can be any string.